projectcaluma/ember-alexandria/README.md

 ### Others

 - `enablePDFConversion`: Set to `true` to enable docx/odt to pdf conversion.
 Make sure the backend is enabled aswell.
+- `enableWebDAV`: Set to `true` to enable docx/xlsx editing with WebDAV.
+Make sure the backend is enabled aswell.
+- `allowedWebDAVMimeTypes`: Sets the allowed editable mime types (default: docx, xlsx).
+Make sure the list is the same as in the backend.
 - `namespace`: Set to API namespace
 - `zipDownloadHost`: Set if the ZIP download is different
 - `zipDownloadNamespace`: Set if the ZIP download is namespaced